yetanotherco/aligned-layer/docs/2_architecture/components/1_batcher.md

 ### Max fee priority queue

-The batcher queue is now ordered by max fee signed by users in their proof messages - the ones willing to pay more will be prioritized in the batch.
+The batcher queue is now ordered by `max_fee` signed by users in their proof messages - the ones willing to pay more will be prioritized in the batch.

 Because of this, a user can't have a proof with higher nonce set with a higher fee included in the batch.
 For example, consider this situation in a batch.
 Let the two entries in the batch be from the same address:

 	[(nonce: 1, max_fee: 5), (nonce: 2, max_fee: 10)]

-This cannot happen because it will make the message with higher nonce be processed earlier than the one with a lower nonce, hence raising an invalid nonce error.
+This shouldn't happen because it would make the message with higher nonce be processed earlier than the one with a lower nonce, hence it will raise an invalid nonce error.

-When a user submits a proof for the first time in the batch, its max fee is cached and set as the user min fee for the rest of the proofs to be included in the batch.
+When a user submits a proof for the first time in the batch, its `max_fee` is stored and set as the `user_min_fee` for the rest of the proofs to be included in the batch.
+It is called this way because it means the minimum fee a user has sent.
-If a later message with a higher max fee is received, the message is rejected and not included in the queue, while if a message with a lower max fee is received, the message is included in the queue and the user min fee is updated to that value.
-In summary, **no messages with a higher max fee than this user's min fee will be included**.
+If a later message with a higher `max_fee` is received, the message is rejected and not included in the queue, while if a message with a lower `max_fee` is received, the message is included in the queue and the `user_min_fee` is updated to that value.
+In summary, **no messages with a higher `max_fee` than the `user_min_fee` will be included**.

-In case a message has a max fee that is too low - making it to be stuck in the batcher's *mempool*,  the message can be re-sent and be replaced with a higher fee.
+In case a message has a `max_fee` that is too low - allowing it to be stuck in the batcher's queue, the message can be re-sent (called *replacement message*) to bump its `max_fee` with a higher fee.
-To this end, a validation is done first.
-We check that when the max fee for the message with that nonce is updated, there is no message with a lower nonce and a lower max fee too, because this would lead to the problem of messages with higher nonce processed earlier than messages with lower nonce, as discussed earlier.
+For this, a validation is done first.
+We check that when the `max_fee` for the message with that nonce is updated, there is no message with a lower nonce and a lower `max_fee`, because this would lead to the problem of messages with higher nonce processed earlier than messages with lower nonce, as discussed earlier.
 As an example, consider all these messages in a batch from the same address:

 	[(nonce: 1, max_fee: 10), (nonce: 2, max_fee: 5), (nonce: 3, max_fee: 3)]

-If the user wants to send a replace message for the one with nonce 2, updating the max fee to something greater than 10 would not be valid
+If the user wants to send a replacement message for the message with nonce 2, updating the max fee to 11, it wouldn't be valid.
-But it could update the max fee to, for example, a value of 8 and that would work.
+But it could update the max fee to, for example, 8.

 ## Batch finalization algorithm

 There are some analogies in the processing of the batch with respect to how Ethereum handles transactions in the mempool and builds blocks.
 We can consider the Batcher priority queue as a sort of *mempool* in the Ethereum case.
-Once certain conditions are met, the Batcher will start grabbing proofs and try to make a *finalized batch*, which in the analogy is like assembling a block in Ethereum.
+Once certain conditions are met, the Batcher will try to make a *finalized batch*, containing the maximum amount of highest paying messages, which in the analogy is like assembling a block in Ethereum, grabbing the highest valued transactions.

-When the conditions to build a batch are met, a batch finalization algorithm runs to create a batch of proofs from the priority queue.
+When the conditions to build a batch are met, the Batcher runs the following batch finalization algorithm to create a batch of proofs from the priority queue.

-This algorithm starts by calculating the **batch size** in bytes by adding the verification data bytes of each proof of the queue.
+This algorithm starts by calculating the **batch size**, in bytes, by adding the verification data bytes of each proof of the queue.
 This is needed in order to compute the **fee per proof** of the batch later.
-The next step is to build a new **resulting priority queue**, which will replace the current priority queue when this algorithm ends.
-On this new queue, all proofs which are not suited for the current batch will be stored.
+The next step is to build a new **resulting priority queue**, which will store all proofs that where not included in the batch, replacing the current priority queue when this algorithm ends.

 In order for the batch to be considered valid, two conditions have to be met:
 * The **batch size** in bytes must be less than or equal to a defined limit.
-* All proofs found in the batch must have a **max fee** equal or higher to the calculated **fee per proof** of the batch.
+* All proofs found in the batch must have a `max_fee` equal or higher to the calculated **fee per proof** of the batch.

 The **fee per proof** is calculated with a formula, which depends on the **batch length**, calculated as the amount of proofs that the batch contains: